mwcraig/ccd-as-book/_build/01-04-Nonuniform-sensitivity.md

 ## A realistic image

-In the cell below we construct the same image from the previous notebook.
+In the cell below we construct the last image from the previous notebook.
 Recall that there we used a read noise of 5 electrons/pixel, dark current of 0.1 electron/pix/sec, bias level of 1100, and sky background of 20 counts.